-The Thomas Foundation is an ongoing supporter of the ASC's child and family program and this renovation is the latest element of
+The Thomas Foundation is an ongoing supporter of the ASC's child and family program and this renovation is the latest element of that program.

-It was Barbara's wish to provide a place of warmth and safety for people seeking asylum, especially lounge is a place of welcome and nurturing with a children's play Barbara and David's daughter Barbara's Place and reflected on her mother's belief in small acts of kindness and how much impact
+It was Barbara's wish to provide a place of warmth and safety for people seeking asylum, especially for young people.
+Fittingly, the lounge is a place of welcome and nurturing with a children's play area with equipment and toys.

+Barbara and David's daughter Juliet spoke at the opening of Barbara's Place and reflected on her mother's belief in small acts of kindness and how much impact they can have.